alexandreberkovic/music-generation/README.md

 ## Folders & Files

-• data_extraction: contains notebooks enabling data extraction from Hugging Face to obtain images from MusicCaps dataset. \\
+• data_extraction: contains notebooks enabling data extraction from Hugging Face to obtain images from MusicCaps dataset.  <br />
 • description: contains the descriptions of every image, written by musicians.
-There are two csv files for the mono and stereo datasets. \\
+There are two csv files for the mono and stereo datasets.  <br />
-• params_converter: contains spectogram_params.py which sets the spectrogram's parameters for the model to use, as well as other files with helper functions for im2sound and sound2im conversions and export. \\
+• params_converter: contains spectogram_params.py which sets the spectrogram's parameters for the model to use, as well as other files with helper functions for im2sound and sound2im conversions and export.  <br />
-• results: contains two folders; one for generated spectrogram images and one for generated music (either generated from scratch by a prompt or altered from an initial spectrogram). \\
+• results: contains two folders; one for generated spectrogram images and one for generated music (either generated from scratch by a prompt or altered from an initial spectrogram).  <br />
 • main:
   - main.ipynb: contains the main code for the text-to-image and image-to-image model pipelines.
   - stable_diff.ipynb: implementation of stable diffusion model from scratch, fine-tuned to the MusicCaps dataset.